jasrab/Projects/README.md

 ### Steam Table Project

 Project Description: System of scripts that finds thermodynamic state properties for a superheated vapor between 0.01MPa and 1.0MPa.
-Given user input of pressure OR temperature + one other property, the script determines the resulting temperature/pressure, specific volume, specific enthalpy, specific entropy, and specific internal energy.
+Given user input of pressure OR temperature + one other property, the code determines resulting temperature/pressure, specific volume, specific enthalpy, specific entropy, and specific internal energy.

 ```
 Project Date: July 2020